 For information about the PharmD/MBA combine degree program, see the PharmD/MBA curriculum guide under Curriculum Guides and the College of Business and Public Administration Graduate Programs information page.
 Questions related to the MBA admissions process should be directed to the College of Business and Public Administration at email@example.com.

-A combined degree program for a Doctor of Pharmacy and a Masters in Public Administration.
+A combined degree program for a Doctor of Pharmacy and a Masters in Public Administration is offered jointly by the College of Pharmacy and Health Sciences and College of Business and Public Administration.
 The objective of the program is to prepare individuals for management and administration positions in the non-profit sector.
 The MPA program does not require an entrance examinations, nor are there any specific prerequisite courses.
 Admission to the program is required before students can enroll in graduate MPA courses.
 Students should be admitted to the PharmD program before seeking admission to the MPA program.
 Students can apply for admission early enough to begin graduate level (200+) courses following the completion of 90 credit hours.

 Once admitted, students may count MPA credits toward their professional pharmacy elective requirements (6 credits).
 In addition, once students are admitted to the MPA program, students begin to earn graduate level credits and will have two separate grade point averages on their transcript: PharmD GPA and Graduate GPA.